tristankthomas/chisel-conv-accelerator/README.md

 # chisel-conv-accelerator

-Matrix convolution accelerator for CNN, implemented in Chisel and integrated into Chipyard as a RoCC accelerator attached to a Rocket core via the `custom0` opcode.
+Matrix convolution accelerator for CNN inference, implemented in Chisel and integrated into Chipyard as a RoCC accelerator attached to a Rocket core via the `custom0` opcode.
+Supports 8.8 fixed-point and IEEE 754 single-precision floating-point convolution with kernel sizes 1×1, 3×3, and 5×5.

 ## Dependencies